 - You have a permanent or habitual home in Finland, regardless of the length of your stay.

 Until you meet one of these qualifications, you will be considered a non-resident for tax purposes.
 Once you are considered a resident, you will continue to be a resident until you move out of the country.
 Even after you leave, the Finnish government will consider you a resident for three full calendar years unless you can prove that you have no further connections to Finland.

 Finland taxes residents’ worldwide income at progressive rates.
-The table below shows the 2022 rates for Finland’s income tax.
+The table below shows the 2023 tax year rates for Finland’s income tax.
 (All amounts are given in EUR.)

 Non-residents are taxed on only their Finnish-source income.
 The rates for non-resident taxation depend on the type of income you receive.
 For example:

 - Finnish employment income is taxed at a flat rate of 35%